harika0293/CSS-Style-Image-Reveal/README.md

-# cool-css-style-image-reveal
+# Static Website

-This is a  simple css trick used to reveal background content using animation
+Download this Project and open with Live Server

-# technologies used
+## Technologies used

+* HTML
-* HTML CSS
+* CSS
 * JavaScript

-If you don't want to type the css you can always use reveal js library
+# Enjoy !!